SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 * **After Char Defs:** World Info entry is inserted after the character's description and scenario.
 Has a greater impact on the conversation.
 * **Top of AN:** World Info entry is inserted at the top of Author's Note content.
 Has a variable impact depending on the Author's Note position.
 * **Bottom of AN:** World Info entry is inserted at the bottom of Author's Note content.
 Has a variable impact depending on the Author's Note position.
-* **@ D:**: World Info entry is inserted at a specific depth in the chat (Depth 0 being the bottom of the prompt).
+* **@ D:** World Info entry is inserted at a specific depth in the chat (Depth 0 being the bottom of the prompt).

 If your Author's Note is disabled (Insertion Frequency = 0), World Info entries in A/N positions will be ignored!

-#### Comment
+#### Entry Title / Memo

-A supplemental text comment for your convenience, which is not utilized by the AI.
+A text field for your convenience to label your entries, which is not utilized by the AI or any of the trigger logics.

 #### Status